 I expected to love the Oly 60mm macro lens and I absolutely did not unfortunately.
 The Oly 75mm is a different story though.
 While the price is high in my opinion, I’ve just accepted that it is what it is, and have moved on knowing I’ve got a wonderful lens for the micro 4/3 system.
 For me, this lens is closer to being worth it’s price than the 60mm macro was for it’s.
 I feel it provides a unique mid tele focal length with a nice flattening effect for portraits, will easily allow for separation of subject and background, and is great for anything you want to throw in front of it.
 I feel it may struggle to focus quickly in low light, for instance making it a bit tricky to capture quick moving indoor sports, but I’m sure with a refined focusing technique, it could handle this too.

 So, who is this lens for?
 I really think that this lens can create shots for any user.
-It does require a little bit of working distance for traditional subjects and with an MFD of 2.76′/.84m) can make it a little difficult if you’re looking to really magnify small subjects, but I find that when using this lens as a walk around lens for instance, I tend to start finding shots that I’d not particularly see, or look for otherwise.
+It does require a little bit of working distance for traditional subjects and with an MFD of 2.76’/.84m) can make it a little difficult if you’re looking to really magnify small subjects, but I find that when using this lens as a walk around lens for instance, I tend to start finding shots that I’d not particularly see, or look for otherwise.
 It’s easy to isolate a subject, be that a person, a flower or anything in between.
 A shallow DOF monster, that can help with anything from portraiture to street, nature and landscape shooting.
 Sideline sports shooting at relatively close distances can create a nice, intimate action tool to focus into a single subject or small grouping of subjects.
 While it isn’t the fastest focuser compared to comparable full frame optics geared toward sports, et al, and is largely dependent on very contrasty situations to be at its best AF-wise, with a bit of practice on your focusing technique, I think it can certainly do well in these situations.
-The better and more contrasty the light, the faster the AF operation obviously, but it does admirably down to a reasonable level of light.
-At its foundation, it excels in controlled lighting situations, and is more a studio type lens, but can certainly be employed in a street, or sport shooting application in my opinion.
-It’s sharp, too sharp some may even say for portraiture as you’ll potentially need to be softening skin to get the most flattering results in certain situations.
+The better and more contrasty the light, the faster the AF operation obviously (it is capable of being very fast under the right circumstances), but it does admirably down to a reasonable level of light.
+At its foundation, it excels in controlled lighting situations, and is more a studio type lens, but can certainly be employed in a street, location/environmental portrait or sport shooting application in my opinion.
+It’s sharp, too sharp some may even say for portraiture as you’ll potentially need to be softening skin to get the most flattering results.
 The price is high, but that is what it is.
 Should Olympus have provided a hood and sealing at this price point?
 I think so yes, but once you get over that hurdle, you won’t be left wanting from a pure image quality standpoint.
 Whether it is worth the asking price is, or course, entirely a personal decision.
 If you want or need a sharp, fast mid-tele lens, it does really well and is capable of producing as nice an image file out of these micro 4/3 cameras as I’ve seen.

 If you’re interested, have a look at this lens via B&H here: Olympus Zuiko 75mm f/1.8 Lens